 Miniaturization of Camera Domes.
 This phenomenon might well be the poster child for engineers driving protective device development rather than the asset protection experts.
 Overwhelming research shows offenders need to spot, recognize, and fear deterrent cues to be deterred.
 Making things tiny doesn’t get us there.
 Miniaturization can actually reduce crime deterrence.
 Plus, worrying about customers being offended by CCTV is not a primary issue.
 Our studies show most customers, like most offenders, don’t even notice most CCTV systems, and when they do, they either ignore it or even welcome it.
 It is good practice to conceal some CCTV for the most hardened criminals and to preclude camera disabling by select offenders.
 But we really want to scare most of them off, not catch them in the act.

-This discussion is designed to get our LP leaders and solution partners thinking and talking and, most importantly, testing.
+This post is designed to get our LP leaders and solution partners thinking and talking and, most importantly, testing.
 We all want the same thing—lower crime and loss.
-We absolutely need to work closely with LP solution providers, but retail security experts should guide protective R&D based on human psychology first, not smaller, faster, lighter technical details, which will follow.
-The features and benefits to start with are those that strongly deter crime attempts.
+We need to work closely with LP solution providers, but retail security experts should guide protective R&D based on human psychology first, not smaller, faster, lighter technical details, which will follow.
+The features and benefits to start with are those that strengthen crime deterrence.

 Having said all this, I’m encouraged by the brilliant and talented retail and solution executives moving to further weave psychological concepts into enhanced loss control tasking and technologies.